saidul-islam-tuhin/Persoanl-Cheatsheet/odoo.md

 #### Restore large backup zip file: If backup zip filegreater then 1gb
-Then first we extract the zip...there sould be a *.sql file anf a filestore folder First we create a db from /web/database/manager.
-Note: during db create don't select demo data.
+Then first we extract the zip...there sould be a *.sql file anf a filestore folder

+First we create a db
+sudu su - postgres
+createdb testdb
+psql
+grant all privileges on database testdb to testuser;

-After db create you can found you db folder in .local/share/Odoo/filestore/ (Where we paste our filestore folder later) then we restore db by using this command: psql -U db_user db_name < dump_name.sql
+then we restore db by using this command: psql -U db_user db_name < dump.sql

+After db create then we create db folder in .local/share/Odoo/filestore/ (Where we paste our filestore folde) Finish